valancej/anchore-blogs/content/dockerfile/dockerfile_gate.md

 }
 ```

+**no_dockerfile_provided:** This trigger allows checks on the way the image was added, firing if the dockerfile was not explicitly provided at analysis time.
+This is useful in identifying and qualifying other trigger matches.

 ### Conclusion and example

 A short example of why writing secure and efficient Dockerfiles is important.
 You can probably spot a good chunk of issues with the following Dockerfile: